phil-rice/Phils-Blog/_posts/2015-11-16-Real-World-Play-Starting-A-Project.markdown

   ...
 {% endhighlight %}

 Well some bits are fine.
 PersonRepository was obviously the link to the model.
-[I like the messagesApi](https://www.playframework.com/documentation/2.5.x/ScalaI18N).
+[I like the messagesApi](https://www.playframework.com/documentation/2.4.x/ScalaI18N).
 I'm almost certainly going to be using execution contexts... but I want a simple start.
 So I edit it to
 {% highlight scala %}
 package controllers
 import play.api._
 import play.api.mvc._

-class NotaryController extends Controller{
+object NotaryController extends Controller{
   def index = Action {Ok("Hello World") }
 }
 {% endhighlight %}